-When the contest is over, there are typically a number of additional steps required to "finish up".
-These include "finalizing" the results, optionally exporting the results for upload to another system, and shutting PC down smoothly.
+When the contest is over, there are typically several additional steps required to "finish up".
+These include "finalizing" the results, optionally exporting the results for upload to another system, and shutting PC^2 down smoothly.
 This chapter discusses each of those tasks.